What are permalinks

 - You can access wp-admin but the public part of your site is blank.

-- You can view your front page but when you click on any posts/pages/archive it’s all blank.
+- You can view your front page but when you click on any posts/pages/archives it’s all blank.

 Re-saving permalinks can solve a few other issues as well.
 But the above two conditions are the most common ones I’ve heard of.
 This solution cannot be implemented when you’re unable to access the site’s admin area.